iamacup/react-redux-with-networking-helper/readme.md

  * Update the docs to show the default value selection on the global data
  * need to do something to support state migrations
  * There is probably a problem when using the 'delete in flight' - cancelInFlightWithSameIdentifiers - thing and multiple network requests overwriting the storage - should shift to useing the internal id when cancelInFlightWithSameIdentifiers is fale or just not store them???
+ * test what will happen is networkTestAction is not specified - we need to not store up network requests if we have no way of unblocking them etc.
+ * check how autoRetryOnNetworkReconnection works - assume only things with this epcfieid will rely on networkTestAction?
+ * toggle for the persistor at all